ashlilies/misc/README.md

 # misc
-miscellaneous collections of my personal programs, various languages
+Miscellaneous collections of my personal programs, various languages

 Hey!
 This repository is a collection of various random programs which I have made.